markmeeus/MarcelloDB/README.md

 - Indexing list of values
 - Contains/ContainsAll query

-0.5.0
+0.6.0
 -
-- Unique index attribute
+- Unique indexes
-- IncludeNull index attribute
+- IgnoreNull index attribute

 1.0.0
 -
 - Stable file format, to be supported in all future 1.x versions

+1.1.0
+-
+- Synch and PubSub.